algolia/autocomplete/CONTRIBUTING.md

 When every check is green and a team member approves, your contribution is merged! 🚀

+For the local dependencies we require previously set up:

+- yarn v1
+- node (version available in [.nvmrc](https://github.com/algolia/autocomplete/blob/next/.nvmrc))
+- setup for node-gyp (make sure you have called `xcode-select --install` a first time on macOS
+- a version of Chrome/Chromium (for Puppeteer)

 ## Commit conventions

 This project follows the [conventional changelog](https://conventionalcommits.org/) approach.
 This means that all commit messages should be formatted using the following scheme: